nancywan1004/home-e/README.md

 For more information on the rendering pipeline of the plugins, please refer to [Rendering Documentations](https://www.chartjs.org/docs/latest/developers/plugins.html#rendering).

 #### Bar Chart
+The bar charts on the three subpages were built upon the BarChart of Chartjs.
+In order to incorporate this week and last week's data, two x axes were needed, thus requiring xAxisID to be specified.
+This would allow the chart renderer to know which axis to plot this dataset on, and add customized styling accordingly.

+The daily/weekly/monthly tabs were implemented witth the [`Tabs API`](https://mui.com/components/tabs/#main-content) of the material-ui library.

 **Note:** For more troubleshooting on the Chartjs API, please refer to [3.x.x Migration Documentation](https://www.chartjs.org/docs/3.2.1/getting-started/v3-migration.html).